WeTransfer/format_parser/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project, which you can see by clicking [here](https://github.com/WeTransfer/format_parser/blob/master/LICENSE.txt).
+This provision also applies to the test files you include with the changed code as fixtures.